-One thing I didn’t cover yet on this blog is how do we get around.
+One thing I did not cover yet on this blog is how do we get around.
 You may be surprised to hear that we mostly use a car.
 If you follow several personal finance blogs, you may have heard that cars are almost evil.
 Most people will actually advocate you to ride a bike or take public transportation.

-However, I don’t think cars are evil.
-I don’t really like driving, but I like the freedom that the car give me.
-Moreover, where I live, it’s almost mandatory to own a car.
+However, I do not think cars are evil.
+I do not really like driving, but I like the freedom that a car gives me.
+Moreover, where I live, it is almost mandatory to own a car.
 We use it to get around almost everywhere.

 In this post, we are going to see how we get around with our car and how we are traveling abroad.
-I’m also going to detail the cost related to my car.
+I am also going to detail the cost related to my car.
 I am not going to advocate you to have a car.
-The choice is for every one to do.
-I can totally understand people who don’t want to drive.
-If you live in a city for example, it’s not as useful.
+The choice is for everyone to do.
+I can totally understand people who do not want to drive.
+If you live in a city, for example, it is not as useful.
 But cars are not evil!
 You can become financially independent with a car ;)

 Continue reading “How do we get around ?”